 When I saw that sign for the Charles River Museum of Industry & Innovation, I got into a reminiscing mood, remembering a few years ago when my son Aaron and my boyfriend Michael were at that museum, enjoying all the interesting moods of a Steampunk festival.

-Moody thanks to all who helped me create all the moods of this post and to you — of course! — no matter what your moods are, here and now.
+Many May thanks to all who helped me create this May Day post and to you — of course! — for visiting as you may.